-Employee Investigation Records (ASD1-005): Records documenting investigations of department personnel for violations of laws, rules, or policies and may include findings and dispositions of investigations.
+Employee Investigation Records (ASD1-005(a) and ASD1-005(b)): Records documenting investigations of department personnel for violations of laws, rules, or policies and may include findings and dispositions of investigations.
 Records often contain complaints, correspondence, investigatory reports, interviews, hearing summaries and testimony, and related documents.
 Information usually includes name of employee being investigated, reason, location of violation, date, witnesses' names and addresses, action taken, and related data.

 Grievance Records (DCJ3-006): Documents grievances filed against the county by department employees or their representatives.
 Records may include grievance forms, department responses, meeting notes, Labor Relations responses, arbitration records, and related correspondence.

 Individual Employee Personnel Records (DCJ3-007): Records documenting the work history of non-volunteer individual employees with the department.
 Also includes the supervisor's working employee file.
 May include employment applications, resumes, appointments, personnel action records, disciplinary records, performance appraisals, and other records used to document the employee's work history.
 Portions of this information are maintained in the departmental employee database.

 Retention: Retain 6 years after employee separation.
 (MOAR 166-150-0160(10))

 Recruitment and Selection Records (DCJ3-009(a) and DCJ3-009(b)): Record related to the recruitment and selection process for filling open positions within the department.
 Often includes job announcements, applicant lists, position advertisement records, civil service and other examination records, classification specifications, affirmative action statistical sheets, interview questions, video tapes, applicant background investigation information, position authorization forms, certification of eligibles, employment eligibility verification forms, and related records.